Your transaction is in progress.

 # Program Learning Outcomes Level

-P2 Ability to identify, define, interpret, formulate and solve problems in the field; ability to select and apply appropriate analysis and intervention approaches for this purpose 4
+P2 Demonstrates the ability to identify, define, interpret, formulate, and solve field-specific problems by selecting and implementing appropriate analytical and intervention approaches.
+4

-P3 Ability to understand and interpret a process, event, case, equipment or product, and to solve related problems with a holistic perspective and contemporary methods 4
+P3 The ability to understand and interpret processes, events, cases, equipment, or products, solving related problems through a holistic perspective and contemporary methodologies.
+4

 Course Learning Outcomes